Clicky

 What are binaural beats?

 Binaural beats arise when two pure tones of slightly different frequencies are presented separately to each ear (for example, 440 Hz left, 448 Hz right).
-The brain perceives a single internal “beat” at the difference (8 Hz) and can shift cortical activity toward that rhythm—a process called entrainment [1].
-Entrainment is the physiological idea that underpins binaural beats’ calming effects: guiding brainwave patterns into bands associated with relaxed states (alpha, 8–12 Hz) or meditative/restorative states (theta, 4–7 Hz) [2], depending on the desired effect.
+The brain perceives a single internal “beat” at the difference (8 Hz) and can shift cortical activity toward that rhythm, reflecting broader neural entrainment principles described in how frequency healing works [1].
+Entrainment is the physiological idea that underpins binaural beats’ calming effects: guiding brainwave patterns into bands associated with relaxed states, similar to approaches used in emotional frequency support. (alpha, 8–12 Hz) or meditative/restorative states (theta, 4–7 Hz) [2], depending on the desired effect.

 Binaural Beats